OpenStackSanDiego/CloudStorageWorkshop/README.md

 # Expert Challenge

-* Create a virtual machine some sort of web server running on it
+* Create a virtual machine with:
+* Web server installed on the virtual machines
 * Serve "index.html" that includes an embedded image (IMG SRC) to an image on Swift
 * The system needs to be accessible from the Internet on port 80
 * Include your name/handle, lab #, and user account # in the index.html page
-* Tweet or email us the URL
+* Tweet us the URL with the tag "@OpenStackSanDiego"